 Retailers in the area promote many different do-it-yourself rodent treatment options, including repellant formulas, baiting stations, and gimmicky ultra-sonic noise generating devices.
 Unfortunately, these products are more preventative and may prove ineffective against existing hordes of rodents that are already deeply rooted in hard-to-reach indoor areas.

-At Green Home Pest Control, we provide comprehensive solutions for those faced with rodents that use a systematic approach.
+At Green Home Pest Control, we provide comprehensive rodent control solutions that use a systematic approach.
 This may involve rodent trapping, making modifications to ensure exclusion, and post-infestation sanitary services to remove contamination from rodent excrement.

 Experienced Provider Of Pest Control Solutions In Surprise